papulke/face-of-art/README.md

 ### Install

-Create a virtual env named deep_face_heatmaps_env and install the following:
+Create a virtual environment and install the following:
 * opencv
 * menpo
 * menpofit